shopware/docs/guides/plugins/plugins/framework/data-handling/deleting-associated-data.md

 This section will only cover `ManyToMany` associations.
 If you're looking for `OneToMany` associations, head over to the next section.
 But for now, let's have a look at a `ManyToMany` example.

-Assuming you want to unassign a category from a product, this is how it's done.
+Assuming you want to un-assign a category from a product, this is how it's done.

 ```php
 public function removeAssocData(Context $context): void